• Skip to primary navigation

 Gently heat half of the purée in a saucepan (don't boil), take off the heat then dissolve the gelatine, stirring until combined.
 Stir in the rest of the purée.

-How to Make it Without Gelatine
+How to Make it Without Gelatin

 That said, bear in mind chocolate naturally sets thanks to the cocoa butter, so it doesn't need help.
 Strawberries (and raspberries), however, are mostly water so without gelatine, the mousse stays soft and light, more like a fluffy fruit foam.

-Mousse with Egg Whites - French Meringue
+Strawberry Mousse with Egg Whites - French Meringue

 Unlike Pierre Herme's method of Italian meringue which involves making a syrup (and needs a thermometer), I prefer to whip up the egg whites the French meringue way.
 It's less faffing about for us lazy gourmets and does the job (like I do to make raspberry macarons).